stitchfix/stitchfix.github.io/_posts/2015-02-12-may-bayes-theorem-be-with-you.md

 from integrating Bayesian techniques into their arsenal.
 This post discusses two reasons why:

--   Bayesian statistics offers a framework to handle uncertainty that is based on a more intuitive mental model than the frequentist paradigm. ➊
+1. Bayesian statistics offers a framework to handle uncertainty that is based on a more intuitive mental model than the frequentist paradigm.

-    -   There’s a common misperception of what the confidence interval really is.
+    i.
+There’s a common misperception of what the confidence interval really is.
 In many cases, what you may be seeking is a Bayesian credible interval.

--   Bayesian regression has close ties to regularization techniques while also giving us a principled approach to explicitly expressing prior beliefs. ➋
+2. Bayesian regression has close ties to regularization techniques while also giving us a principled approach to explicitly expressing prior beliefs.

-    -   This aids interpretability and helps us combat multicollinearity and overfitting.
+    i.
+This aids interpretability and helps us combat multicollinearity and overfitting.

-###Confidence Interval or Credible Interval? ➊
+###Confidence Interval or Credible Interval?

 ####The Confidence Interval - the data is random, but the parameter is fixed
 The confidence interval is the most commonly used frequentist tool.
 It